project-chip/connectedhomeip/docs/guides/android_building.md

 (https://docs.gradle.org/current/userguide/compatibility.html) while the default JDK version on MacOS for Apple Silicon is 'openjdk 17.0.1' or above.

-Using JDK bundled with Android Studio will help on that.
+Using JDK bundled with Android Studio will help with that.

 ```shell
 export JAVA_HOME=/Applications/Android\ Studio.app/Contents/jre/Contents/Home/